vibbits/irefindex/README.txt

 Amongst the commands used are the following:

   cat, cp, grep, gunzip, head, mv, rm, sort, tail, tee, xargs

+In addition, where a previous release resides in a database system such as MySQL, the MySQL client program, mysql, must be installed.

 Configuring the Software
 ------------------------